NebulaModTeam/nebula/README.md

 ## How can I play this mod?

-Please do keep in mind that this mod is still in heavy development.
-I do not encourage you to try to install this mod yet.
-I will update this section once I think the mod is in a decent state.
+Please do keep in mind that this mod is still in heavy development, it may still contains bugs.
+That being said, the mod is in a playable state, you can install a pre-release version of the mod for now by following these instructions [Installing a pre-release version](https://github.com/hubastard/nebula/wiki/Installing-a-pre-release-version).

 ## What is the current status ?